 We made these mixed drinks with rum during Ray’s class.

-Mixed Drink with Rum: Dark N’ Stormy
+Mixed Drinks with Rum: Dark N’ Stormy

 We actually used light rum in this drink.
 If you don’t have ginger beer you can substitute ginger ale, sprite, or coke.
 Each will give a unique flavor.
 When possible, always squeeze fresh lime juice rather than using juice from a bottle.

-Mixed Drink with Rum: Classic Daiquiri
+Mixed Drinks with Rum: Classic Daiquiri

 To make simple syrup first boil one cup of water.
 Remove from heat and stir in 2 cups of sugar until dissolved.
 You can store simple sugar syrup indefinitely in a glass jar in your refrigerator.
 Depending on what you like to drink you can add ingredients when boiling the water such as mint, ginger, etc. Just make sure you strain the liquid before using.